-As at all times, quite a bit continues to occur on the eth2 entrance.
-Except for written updates (try the State of Eth2 put up beneath) and different public summaries, shopper groups, contributors, and group members/prospective-validators have been busy!
+As all the time, so much continues to occur on the eth2 entrance.
+Except for written updates (take a look at the State of Eth2 publish beneath) and different public summaries, consumer groups, contributors, and group members/prospective-validators have been busy!

-At the moment, we’ll cowl some important deposit contract information, and large steps towards implementation of spec model v0.12.
+As we speak, we’ll cowl some important deposit contract information, and massive steps towards implementation of spec model v0.12.

 tl;dr